 do not touch or eat raw or undercooked meat from wild animals in countries where Ebola is found

 do not touch a person, their body fluids (such as vomit) or anything they may have come into contact with (such as clothes and bedding) if they've died from Ebola or have Ebola symptoms

 do not touch the body fluids of someone who has Ebola, or anything they may have come into contact with (such as clothes and bedding)

 do not handle wild animals, especially bats, monkeys, baboons and chimpanzees

 Symptoms of Ebola

-These symptoms start suddenly, between 2 and 21 days after becoming infected.
+Ebola symptoms can start between 2 and 21 days after being infected.